LS-Studios/JAEM-Client/README.md

 ## Planned Features / To-do

+- [ ] Korean names cause error when try to parse from byte array
 - [ ] Restrict message deletion to user's own messages only
 - [ ] Allow editing of messages
 - [ ] Support deleting and editing user profiles